-Opinion | Why is the Trump administration enabling Turkey?
+Opinion | Why is the Trump administration enabling Erdogan’s Turkey?

 But the Trump administration remains Erdogan’s enabler.
 When James Jeffrey, the State Department’s special envoy for Syria, visited Ankara last month, he said reassuringly that the United States remained “a close ally of Turkey.
 We proved our value in many fields outside of Syria.”
 Hey, wait a minute: How about Turkey proving its value to the United States?

-Erdogan’s secret is that he has assiduously stroked President Trump.
+Erdogan’s secret is that he has assiduously stroked President Trump’s ego.
 He places regular calls to the White House and plays to Trump’s idea of personal diplomacy.
 Trump bragged last month that a “top leader” had asked him to call the Turkish president, saying: “ ‘You’re the only one he respects. . . .
 You’re the only one he’ll listen to.’ ”

 Erdogan’s team is loudly advertising its dislike of former vice president Joe Biden.
 Pro-government media last month resurrected a comment Biden made to a New York Times roundtable last December that yielding to Erdogan and abandoning the Syrian Kurds (as Trump did last year) was “the absolute last thing” he would have done.

-Erdogan’s spokesman Ibrahim Kalin thundered last month that Biden’s comments were “based on pure ignorance, arrogance and hypocrisy” and warned: “The days of ordering Turkey around are over.”
+Erdogan’s spokesman Ibrahim Kalin thundered last month that Biden’s comments were “based on pure ignorance, arrogance and hypocrisy,” and warned: “The days of ordering Turkey around are over.”
 That sounded close to taking sides in the U.S. presidential election.

 That’s unseemly, but what worries regional leaders even more is Erdogan’s Iran-like push to project military power.
 A graphic posted recently by the Turkish news agency TRT listed 12 foreign countries where Turkish troops are operating: Northern Cyprus, Syria, Iraq, Azerbaijan, Somalia, Qatar, Afghanistan, Albania, Lebanon, Bosnia and Herzegovina, Kosovo and Sudan.
 That list doesn’t include Libya, where Erdogan has sent thousands of Turkish-trained Syrian mercenaries to support the Tripoli government.
 Critics say Erdogan also uses the network of the Muslim Brotherhood to advance his cause.